textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

   from: '\"Test Sender ID\"', # String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
   rule: '\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"', # String | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
   create_chat: 0, # Integer | Should the sending method try to create new Chat(if not exist) with specified recipients?
-  tts: 0, # Integer | Send Text to Speech message.
+  tts: 0, # Integer | Send Text-to-Speech message.
   local: 0, # Integer | Treat phone numbers passed in the \\'phones\\' field as local.
   local_country: '\"US\"' # String | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
 Default is the account country.
 }